sandalle/minecraft_bigreactor_control/README.md

 ChangeLog
 ============================
+- 0.2.x
+	- Add multi-monitor support!
+Sends one reactor's data to all monitors.

 - 0.2.4
 	- Simplify math, don't divide by a simple large number and then multiply by 100 (#/10000000*100)
 	- Fix direct-connected (no modem) devices. getDeviceSide -> FC_API.getDeviceSide (simple as that :))